Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Wall Switch ✅ Yes Interior-mounted switches are typically included

-Safety Sensors ⚠️ Varies Often included as electrical parts; confirm in your contract
+Safety Sensors ⚠️ Varies Often included as part of the opener system; confirm in your contract

 Tracks ❌ No Considered structural, not mechanical